adstriegel/cse30264-fa25-class/cp2/part2.md

 ## Step 0 - Fetch the Captures

 Make sure you have access to your respective captures from Part 1 as well as a few captures from other teams.
+The captures do not need to be part of your repository due to their size and you should appropriately use `.gitignore` as needed.

-## Step 1 - Boutique Tools
+## [15 pts] Step 1 - Boutique Tools

 For the first step of Part 2, you will be crafting several boutique or what some might refer to as bespoke tools, tools specifically geared at the captures that we gathered during the first part.
 While one could argue that much of your undergraduate degree consists of these kinds of tools, your task with Step 1 is to adddress a few of the minor nits / difficulties for prepping for the analytical parts of Step 2.

 All code for Step 1 should go into a `tools` subdirectory off of `cp2`.

 You may use any tools present on the CSE student machines to help you accomplish Step 1 (system tools, Python code, shell scripts, etc.).

+* Step 1a: `find-client`, `find-server`
+* Step 1b: `focus-filter`
+* Step 1c: `find-tcp-max`, `pto`
+* Step 1d: `packet-smash`

+You will have a healthy amount of discretion on the exact arguments.
+Make sure to document things appropriately in your README.

 ### Step 1a - Identify the Client and Server